camjhirsh/camjhirsh/README.md

 # Cameron Hirsh

 - 👋 Hi, I’m @camjhirsh
-- 👀 I’m passionate about understanding the constitution of the human body machine, mathematics, chemistry, mechanics, and outer space.
+- 👀 I’m passionate about understanding the constitution of the human body machine, genetics, neurology, mathematics, chemistry, mechanics, outer space, and philosophy.
 - 🌱 I’m currently learning how to perfect my data science cycle skills.
 - 🤝 I’m looking to collaborate on research or products in the intersection of technology and life sciences.
 - 💞️ I like to support sustainability and unity causes.